pirocorp/Eve-Echoes-Industries/manuals/How To Produce Yml File For Building Blazor Wasm Application And Host It In Azure.md

-## How To Produce Yml File For Building Blazor Wasm Application And Host It In Azure
+## How To Produce Yml File For CI Blazor Wasm Hosted Application

 ### Step 0: Trigger